 - Bring candy!
-If you’re like me, you do a lot of groups at night because more people tend to be available after working hours.
+Sometimes you have to do groups at night because more people tend to be available after working hours.
 If you find that your 8:00 pm group (or even your 5:30 group!) is lacking in enthusiasm, bring in a bowl of individually-wrapped candy bars when they’re busy working on a mini-project or worksheet.
 It’s a nice little surprise and usually perks them up a bit (a variety of flavors is helpful).
 I wouldn’t suggest having a bowl of candy on the table when the participants come in because it may just be a distraction, and people are sometimes too polite in front of strangers to be the first person to take some.
 If you find that your group isn’t “digging in”, one strategy to get people to take a piece is to take one yourself and hand the bowl to the person next to you, instructing them to “take some and pass it around.”
 Never fails!
 Just remember to respect the wishes of folks who may not want any for health or other reasons.

 - Joke!
 Laugh!
 Make it fun!
-How you set the stage when folks walk into the room truly affects the outcome of the group dynamics, the moods of participants, and therefore the quality of your data.
+How you set the stage when folks walk into the room truly affects group dynamics, the moods of participants, and therefore the quality of your data.
 If it’s in your nature to joke around, then do it!
 If it isn’t, then find some other way to inject some personality into the situation or be prepared to face the consequences.